 - Easily Accessible and Relatively Cost Efficient.
 Investors in the Shares can also directly access the Digital Asset Markets.
-The Sponsor believes that investors will be able to more effectively implement strategic and tactical asset allocation strategies that use FIL by using the Shares instead of directly purchasing and holding FIL, and for many investors, transaction costs related to the Shares will be lower than those associated with the direct purchase, storage and safekeeping of FIL. - Market Traded and Transparent.
+The Sponsor believes that investors will be able to more effectively implement strategic and tactical asset allocation strategies that use NEAR by using the Shares instead of directly purchasing and holding NEAR, and for many investors, transaction costs related to the Shares will be lower than those associated with the direct purchase, storage and safekeeping of NEAR. - Market Traded and Transparent.
 Shares of the Trust that have become unrestricted in accordance with Rule 144 under the Securities Act are quoted and trade on the over-the-market, OTC Markets, providing investors with an efficient means to implement various investment strategies.
 The Trust will not hold or employ any derivative securities.
-Furthermore, the value of the Trust's assets will be reported each day on www.grayscale.com/products/grayscale-filecoin-trust/. - Minimal Credit Risk.
-The Shares represent an interest in actual FIL owned by the Trust.
-The Trust's FIL is not subject to borrowing arrangements with third parties or to counterparty or credit risks.
+Furthermore, the value of the Trust's assets will be reported each day on www.grayscale.com/funds/grayscale-near-trust/. - Minimal Credit Risk.
+The Shares represent an interest in actual NEAR owned by the Trust.
+The Trust's NEAR are not subject to borrowing arrangements with third parties and are subject to counterparty and minimal credit risk with respect to the Custodian.
 This contrasts with the other financial products such as CoinShares exchange-traded notes, TeraExchange swaps and futures traded on the Chicago Mercantile Exchange ("CME") and the Intercontinental Exchange ("ICE") through which investors gain exposure to digital assets through the use of derivatives that are subject to counterparty and credit risks. - Safekeeping System.
-The Custodian has been appointed to control and secure the FIL for the Trust using offline storage, or "cold storage", mechanisms to secure the Trust's private key "shards".
+The Custodian has been appointed to control and secure the NEAR for the Trust using offline storage, or "cold storage", mechanisms to secure the Trust's private key "shards".
 The hardware, software, administration and continued technological development that are used by the Custodian may not be available or cost-effective for many investors.

-The Trust differentiates itself from competing digital asset financial vehicles, to the extent that such digital asset financial vehicles may develop, in the following ways:
+The Trust differentiates itself from many competing digital asset financial vehicles in the following ways: